 Koding is an open-source, cloud-based IDE for developing applications using Node.js, PHP, Ruby and more.
 The IDE offers a variety of features, including syntax highlighting, keyboard shortcuts, collapsible panes, workspace, auto indenting, code folding and code preview using built-in browser.
 Koding offers multi-cursor support to allow making similar edits at once.

-WebMatrix is a free and cloud-based IDE for Windows platform.
-It supports web development using Node.js with features, such as code completion, built-in templates and publishing to the cloud.
+WebMatrix is a free and cloud-based IDE for the Windows platform.
+It supports web development using Node.js with features, such as code completion, built-in templates, and publishing to the cloud.
 WebMatrix has built-in Node.js templates for website and web application development that use Express, routing, OAuth, and more.

 8. Sublime Text